-A symposium and a conference might seem similar, but there are some key differences.
-A conference is usually large-scale, with parallel sessions, a broad program, and hundreds to thousands of attendees.
-A symposium, on the other hand, is more compact, in-depth, and interactive.
+A symposium and a conference may seem similar, but there are important differences.
+A conference is typically large-scale, featuring parallel sessions, a broad program, and hundreds to thousands of participants.
+A symposium is more compact, in-depth, and interactive.

 At a symposium, one central theme takes the spotlight.
 Experts share their knowledge, engage in discussions with each other, and involve the audience.
 The format is intimate enough to allow for real dialogue, yet professional enough to project authority.